Grilled Corn on the Cob in Husks – An easy and delicious way to cook your corn on the cob! Keep those husks on!

 Instructions

-- Place corn in water and let soak for 1-2 hours.
+- Soak corn: Place corn in water and let soak for 1-2 hours.

 Notes

-- Removing Silk: You don’t HAVE to remove the silk before you grill, but I recommend it.
-I personally don’t like having to deal with peeling all those little strings off when the corn is hot.
-It’s nice to get that over and done with before you grill.
+- Removing Silk: not necessary before you grill, but recommended.
+We don’t like dealing with peeling all the strings off the cob when the corn is hot.

 - Soaking: Don’t skip the soaking!
 Not only will the corn/husks soak up some of that moisture, but it will also help prevent the husks and corn from burning.